open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Consider how to report the size of a queue asynchronously.
 Both `ValueObserver` and `UpDownSumObserver` logically apply in this case.
-Asynchronous instruments capture only one measurement per interval, so in this example the `SumObserver` reports a current sum, while the `ValueObserver` reports a current sum (equal to the max and the min) and a count equal to 1.
+Asynchronous instruments capture only one measurement per interval, so in this example the `UpDownSumObserver` reports a current sum, while the `ValueObserver` reports a current sum (equal to the max and the min) and a count equal to 1.
 When there is no aggregation, these results are equivalent.